haiwakatta/machine-learning-models/README.md

 # machine-learning-models
-Collection of implementations of machine learning models using public/anonymous data
+Collection of implementations of machine learning models using public/anonymous data.
+Stored as python notebooks.